lokalise/ce-connector-template-node/CODE_OF_CONDUCT.md

 - [contributor-covenant.org/translations](https://www.contributor-covenant.org/translations)
 - [github.com/ContributorCovenant](https://github.com/ContributorCovenant/contributor_covenant/tree/release/content/version/2/0)

-Refer to the sections on reporting and escalation in this document for the specific emails that can be used to report and escalate issues.
+Refer to the sections on reporting in this document for the specific emails that can be used to report and escalate issues.

 ## Reporting

 ### Project Spaces

-For reporting issues in spaces related to Fastify please use the email `igor.savin@lokalise.com`.
-Fastify handles CoC issues related to the spaces that it maintains.
+For reporting issues in spaces related to Lokalise please use the email `igor.savin@lokalise.com`.
+Lokalise handles CoC issues related to the spaces that it maintains.
 Projects maintainers commit to:

 - maintain the confidentiality with regard to the reporter of an incident
-- to participate in the path for escalation as outlined in the section on Escalation when required.
+- to participate in the path for escalation when required.

 ## Contributor Covenant Code of Conduct v2.0